qleet/user-docs/docs/getting-started.md

 kubectl get pods
 ```

-We can also use `tptctl` to view deployed workloads.
+We can also use `tptctl` to view deployed workloads:

 ```bash
 tptctl get workloads